ircam-ismm/webaudio-tutorials/scheduling/timing-and-scheduling.md

 In this tutorial, you have learned the why and how of lookahead schedulers.
 In particular why they are needed to mitigate the lack of precision of regular JavaScript timers, and how you can implement a simple version it.

-In the next tutorial, we will build upon this knowledge and tools to learn how to implement a rather powerfull and versatile synthesis technique: the _granular synthesis_.
+In the next tutorial, we will build upon this knowledge and tools to learn how to implement a rather powerful and versatile synthesis technique: the _granular synthesis_.